IDLEpress/idlepressarcade/docs/ubuntu.md

 ---
-title: Ubuntu Installation
+title: OS Installation
 layout: default
-nav_order: 2
+nav_order: 3
 ---
-# Ubuntu Installation
+# OS Installation

+**Audience: IDLE Press Arcade Operators**
+{: .label .label-yellow }

 ## Overview
-You will need to install Ubuntu on your arcade PC because Kiosk mode is made for running games or applications in a controlled, automated environment on Ubuntu 24.04 LTS.
-The following steps will guide you through the installation process.
+Installing Ubuntu 24.04 LTS on your arcade PC is required in order to utilize [Kiosk mode](kiosk-setup.html) which is designed to run Linux games or applications in a controlled and automated environment.
+Follow these steps to complete the installation process.

 ### Creating an ISO